atomdax/Yotoken/doc/README.md

-yotoken Core
+yotokens Core
 =========

 Setup
 -----

-[yotoken Core]http://bit.yotokens/ is the original yotoken client and it builds the backbone of the network.
-However, it downloads and stores the entire history of yotoken transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[yotokens Core]http://bit.yotokenss/ is the original yotokens client and it builds the backbone of the network.
+However, it downloads and stores the entire history of yotokens transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 -------
-The following are some helpful notes on how to run yotoken on your native platform.
+The following are some helpful notes on how to run yotokens on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/yotoken-qt (GUI, 32-bit) or bin/32/yotokend (headless, 32-bit)
+- bin/32/yotokens-qt (GUI, 32-bit) or bin/32/yotokensd (headless, 32-bit)
-- bin/64/yotoken-qt (GUI, 64-bit) or bin/64/yotokend (headless, 64-bit)
+- bin/64/yotokens-qt (GUI, 64-bit) or bin/64/yotokensd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run yotoken-qt.exe.
+Unpack the files into a directory, and then run yotokens-qt.exe.

 ### OSX

-Drag yotoken-Qt to your applications folder, and then run yotoken-Qt.
+Drag yotokens-Qt to your applications folder, and then run yotokens-Qt.

 ### Need Help?

-* See the documentation at the [yotoken Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [yotokens Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
 * Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=2976421).
-* Join our Discord server [yotoken Discord](https://discord.gg/DHYsG6j).
+* Join our Discord server [yotokens Discord](https://discord.gg/DHYsG6j).

 Building
 --------

-The following are developer notes on how to build yotoken on your native platform.
+The following are developer notes on how to build yotokens on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)